Salt Stone Fabrication and Design

 Natural Stone (excluding Soapstone)

 Your countertops have been sealed prior to installation.
 Some stones will only need sealing every few years depending on the stone’s porosity and your daily use of the countertops.
 To determine if your countertop needs resealing, perform a “water test”.
-Learn how in the “Additional Information” section.

 Few granite and most marble, limestone, and travertine require an immediate application or multiple applications of sealer by the homeowner.
 The natural porosity of these stones and its use in your home requires them to have more initial sealing.
+Marbles and Quartzites are recommended to be sealed twice a year.

 To seal your countertops, stone sealers are available through various stone suppliers and hardware stores.